Stock market today: Asian shares are mixed after China reports weaker manufacturing in June

 BANGKOK (AP) — Shares were mixed Friday in Asia after China reported slower factory activity in June due to weaker consumer spending and export demand.

-Tokyo and Sydney declined while Seoul, Shanghai and Hong Kong advanced.
-U.S. futures are little changed and oil prices ticked higher.
+Tokyo, Hong Kong and Seoul declined while Sydney, Shanghai and Bangkok advanced.
+U.S. futures were little changed and oil prices ticked higher.

 Adding to signs that an economic rebound following the end of anti-virus controls is cooling, an official survey showed China’s factory activity contracted for another month in June as export orders decreased.